 Housing Discrimination in Wisconsin

-- Refusing to rent or negotiate the sale of a dwelling
+- Refusing to rent or sell on a bona fide offer

-- “Steering” tenants into moving into or away from certain buildings or neighborhoods
+- Steering tenants into certain buildings or neighborhoods

 Additional Landlord Tenant Regulations in Wisconsin

 Wisconsin landlords must provide at least 12 hours’ notice before entering a property.
 This notice requirement does not apply in the case of emergencies.